-ZIB/LIN - Bit fill selection.
+RGB ZIB/LIN - Bit fill selection for pixels tagged as RGB.
 For direct color this bit specifies how the low order bits of each color, R,G,B are filled when 555 or 565 formats are expanded to 24 bits.